wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     (6) If for the purpose of any meeting of a society invitations to appoint as proxy a person or one of a number of persons specified in the invitations are issued at the society's expense to some only of the members entitled to be sent a notice of the meeting and to vote thereat by proxy, every officer of the company who knowingly and wilfully authorises or permits their issue as aforesaid shall be guilty of an offence against this Act:

-    provided that an officer shall not be liable under this subsection by reason only of the issue of a member at his request in writing of a form of appointment naming the proxy or of a list of persons willing to act as proxy if the form is available on request in writing to every member entitled to vote at the meeting by proxy.
+    provided that an officer shall not be liable under this subsection by reason only of the issue to a member at his request in writing of a form of appointment naming the proxy or of a list of persons willing to act as proxy if the form is available on request in writing to every member entitled to vote at the meeting by proxy.

     (7) This section shall apply to meetings of any class of members of a society as it applies to general meetings of the society.